na-na-hi/renget/archive/ToonamiDrinkingGame.md

 -A hokage is shown or referenced
 -A ninja walks on water, up a tree, or side of a mountain -Someone does/uses something overly impractical

-My Hero Academia S6
--Deku cries
--Deku hurts himself using his power
--All Might transforms
--Plus Ultra is yelled
--Someone says why they want to be a hero
--Frog girl says ribbit
--Bakugo acts like a bitch
--This little purple fuck says something perverted -Deku spergs out over anything
--You recognize what a character is a reference to -There's costume talk
--OH MY SEVEN QUIRKS
--Doctor Robotnik appears